 Follow one of the links below to jump to the info relevant to your situation.

-Depending on the country or territory where your driver’s license has been issued, different rules apply as to whether you will need to exchange your foreign license for a Danish license.
+Depending on the country or territory where your driver’s license was issued, different rules apply with regard to exchanging your foreign license for a Danish license.

 The below procedures should provide you with the easiest method of license exchange.

-Please be aware that you will be charged a fee when you acquire a health certificate at your doctor (prices can vary) and when you exchange your license at the Citizen Service Centre (280 DKK).
+Please be aware that you will be charged a fee when you acquire a health certificate at your doctor (prices can vary) and there is also a fee when you exchange your license at the Citizen Service Centre (280 DKK).

 Danish tuition upon arrival

 When you arrive in Denmark, you will be invited by the municipality for Danish tuition at AOF job & Dansk.
 The municipality will for the first period of your stay cover the expenses for Danish Tuition at AOF Job & Dansk, which consists of 6 modules and can be used for a period of 5 years distributed with the help of a 42-month vouchers system.
-You will be required to pay a deposit of DKK 2,000,00 before the lessons start (Au-pairs excepted from deposit).
+You will be required to pay a deposit of DKK2,000 before the lessons start (non-EU au-pairs, refugees and family reunification under Danish rules are excepted from deposit).

 The module tuition is targeted both at oral and written Danish which is required by many potential future employers in Denmark.
 Also, the module tuition meets the criteria for admission to Studies in Danish and/or to apply for permanent residence.